-Vocational education classes in technical subjects start Monday, certifications in Linux, Windows, Website Development, Databases, Networking, and Security.
+Vocational education classes in technical subjects start Monday, September 9th.
+Earn valuable certifications in Linux, Windows, Website Development, Databases, Networking, and Security.
+Scholarships for at-risk youth and unemployed are available.
+Speed over to GTI.club125.com for more information.